ryvnf/minetest/doc/lua_api.md

 However the engine guarantees that at the point in time when the callback is called that all given positions contain a matching node.

 *Note*: For maps generated in 5.11.0 or older, many newly generated blocks did not get a timestamp set.
-This means LBMs introduced between generation time and time of first activation will never run.
+This means LBMs introduced between generation time and time of first activation will never run, unless `run_on_unknown` is used.
-Currently the only workaround is to use `run_at_every_load`.

 ```lua
 {